Xingtao/FFdynamic/README.md

 #### For Ubuntu
 Install FFmpeg as usal, then
-apt install -y cmake libgflags-dev libgoogle-glog-dev libboost-dev
+apt install -y cmake libgflags-dev libgoogle-glog-dev libboost-all-dev

 #### For CentOS
 Install FFmpeg as usal, then